pykong/MERLIn/README.md

 MERLIn will automatically conduct some crude statistical analysis of the experimental results post-training.
 You can manually trigger the analysis by running: `poetry run analyze <path/to/experiment/results>`.
-Analysis results will be written to a subfolder of the results directory `analysis/` .
+Analysis results will be written to a subfolder of the results directory `analysis/`.

 #### Summarization

-As of `v1.0.0` the last 2,000 episodes (as a hard coded assumption of plateuing) are used to compare different algorithms.
+As of `v1.0.0`, the last 2,000 episodes (as a hard-coded assumption of plateauing) are used to compare different algorithms.
 The statistical analysis will aggregate all runs of each variant and calculate the following:

 - mean reward
 - std reward
-- lower bound of confidence interval for mean reward
+- lower bound of the confidence interval for mean reward
 - mean steps
 - std steps